splayemu/metalsmith-preprocess/README.md

   * context is set as window
   * query_selector is bound with window.document
   * To select with D3, first select on the document: d3.select(this.document).
 See [issue](https://github.com/d3/d3-request/issues/10).
+  * Cannot render certain functions such as getBBox because it uses jsdom

 ## Release History